 - Donate to charity: It’s the season of giving after all.
 Donating funds is a great idea any time of year.
 If you haven’t already given to a local, national, or international non-profit, do a little something before the holiday season shopping gets out of hand.
 Even a small amount can change the lives of others in your community.
 Feel good about yourself by giving some of your hard earned money to a worthy cause.

 - Set your sights on the year to come: Now that all the other tasks are out of the way, start dreaming about next year.
 How will you do things differently?
 What financial changes do you want to make?
 What do you want to keep the same?
-What are you looking to accomplish in 2020?
+What are you looking to accomplish next year?
 Sit down with your loved ones and come up with a game plan.
 Dream big!
 Who knows what could be in store?

 Take the financial lessons you’ve learned this year and run with them.
 You’re ready and able to take on what’s coming around the corner.
 If we can be any help as you plot your path, reach out anytime to schedule a free introductory appointment.
 Best of luck!